 Giant Hogweed Facts

 - Perhaps most notably, the astonishing plant known as the Giant Hogweed hides a truly dark secret.
-That’s because the completely unassuming looking plant remain quite poisonous.
-In point of fact, the innocent looking species actually ranks as one of the most dangerous plants on earth.
+The unassuming plant remain quite poisonous.
+In fact, the innocent looking species actually ranks as one of the most dangerous plants on earth.

 - Finally, one more factor makes the Giant Hogweed potentially severely dangerous.
-That occurs due to the fact that its danger becomes compounded by its strong resemblance to another, completely harmless plant.
-This is the Queen Ann’s Lace, a very popular ornamental plant in many countries.
+Its danger becomes compounded by its strong resemblance to another, harmless plant.
+This is the Queen Ann’s Lace, a popular ornamental plant.

 Giant Hogweed Physical Description

-Firstly, the deceptive Giant Hogweed typically grows to a comparatively amazing height.
+Firstly, the Giant Hogweed typically grows to an amazing height.
 This vertical growth typically measures between 6.5 ft and 16.5 ft (2 – 5 m), itself an impressive measurement.
-However, under ideal conditions, the plant has the ability to reach greater heights.
-That’s because it can grow as tall as 18 ft (5.5 m).
+But, under ideal conditions, the plant has the ability to grow as tall as 18 ft (5.5 m).

-Secondly, a fully grown plant also produces numerous, comparatively large leaves.
-Further, these components of the plant sometimes have a width of as much as 5 ft (1.5 m).
-Also, these grow from a relatively strong, thick stem.
-This typically develops colored bright green.
-These leaves also have dark blotches and rough white hairs.
+Secondly, a grown plant also produces numerous, large leaves.
+Further, these sometimes have a width of as much as 5 ft (1.5 m).
+Also, these grow from a strong, thick stem.
+This develops colored bright green.
+The leaves also have dark blotches and rough white hairs.

-In addition, the large, umbrella-shaped head of this surprising plant boasts yet another astonishing dimension.
-This holds true due to the fact that the head, or crown, can measure as much as 39 in (1 m) across.
+The large, umbrella-shaped head of this surprising plant boasts another astonishing dimension.
+The head, or crown, can measure as much as 39 in (1 m) across.
 In addition, the usually relatively thick stems these grow from also contain the thick, highly dangerous sap.

-Furthermore, the flowers produced by the Giant Hogweed generally develop as small.
-Nonetheless, they also appear in rather copious numbers.
-These few but numerous blooms usually show either white or greenish-white in color.
-Furthermore, the fruits produce large dry seeds.
-These average 0.4 in (1 cm) in length.
+The flowers of the Giant Hogweed generally develop as small.
+Nonetheless, they also appear in copious numbers.
+These small but numerous blooms usually show either white or greenish-white in color.
+The fruits produce large dry seeds that average 0.4 in (1 cm).

 - Kingdom: Plantae